School Psychology

 Why choose our EdS in School Psychology program?

-• This program has a strong ecological-behavioral orientation with a social justice focus
+• This program has a strong ecological-behavioral orientation.

 Graduation Application for MEd and EdS

-• The Program Coordinator and Program Faculty review students’ requests and submit the potential transfer credits to the Graduate School for final approval.
+• The Program Coordinator and Program Faculty review students’ requests and submit the potential transfer credits to the Graduate College for final approval

 Application Deadlines

 Students are admitted once a year for a Fall semester start.
 The application deadline for the Fall semester is December 1.
-To apply, go to the Graduate School admissions website.
+To apply, go to the Graduate College admissions website.

 Learn more about our EdS program and program expectations by visiting our website